Tata Institute of Fundamental Research

-Tata Institute of Fundamental Research (TIFR) is a public deemed research university located in Mumbai, India that is dedicated to basic research in mathematics and the sciences.
-It is a Deemed University and works under the umbrella of the Department of Atomic Energy of the Government of India.
-It is located at Navy Nagar, Colaba, Mumbai, with a campus in Bangalore, International Centre for Theoretical Sciences (ICTS), and an affiliated campus in Serilingampally near Hyderabad.
-TIFR conducts research primarily in the natural sciences, mathematics, the biological sciences and theoretical computer science.
+Tata Institute of Fundamental Research (TIFR) is a research Institute under the Department of Atomic Energy of the Government of India.
+It is a public deemed university located at Navy Nagar, Colaba in Mumbai.
+It also has centres in Bangalore, Pune and Hyderabad.
+TIFR conducts research primarily in the natural sciences, the biological sciences and theoretical computer science.

 History

-In 1944, Homi J. Bhabha, known for his role in the development of the Indian atomic energy programme, wrote to the Sir Dorabji Tata Trust requesting financial assistance to set up a scientific research institute.
+Homi J. Bhabha, known for his role in the development of the Indian atomic energy programme, wrote to the Sir Dorabji Tata Trust requesting financial assistance to set up a scientific research institute.
 With support from J.R.D.
 Tata, then chairman of the Tata Group, TIFR was founded on 1 June 1945, and Homi Bhabha was appointed its first director.
 The institute initially operated within the campus of the Indian Institute of Science, Bangalore before relocating to Mumbai later that year.
 TIFR's new campus in Colaba was designed by Chicago-based architect Helmuth Bartsch and was inaugurated by Prime Minister Jawaharlal Nehru on 15 January 1962.

 Shortly after Indian Independence, in 1949, the Council of Scientific and Industrial Research (CSIR) designated TIFR to be the centre for all large-scale projects in nuclear research.
 The first theoretical physics group was set up by Bhabha's students B.M.
 Udgaonkar and K.S.
 Singhvi.
 In December 1950, Bhabha organised an international conference at TIFR on elementary particle physics.
 Several world-renowned scientists attended the conference, including Rudolf Peierls, Léon Rosenfeld, William Fowler as well as Meghnad Saha, Vikram Sarabhai and others providing expertise from India.
 In the 1950s, TIFR gained prominence in the field of cosmic ray physics, with the setting up of research facilities in Ooty and in the Kolar gold mines.